 Foods to be eaten less often and in small amounts

-Things like cakes, biscuits, crisps, sweets and fried food should only be for ‘treats’!
-Limit the amount of foods high in fat and sugar that your toddler has – they’re not part of a healthy, balanced diet.
+Things like cakes, biscuits, crisps, sweets and fried food should only be eaten sometimes!
+Limit the amount of foods high in fat and sugar that your toddler has to make sure they have a balanced diet.

 Healthy snack ideas